GePajarinen/Studying-Pytest/README.md

 creating virtual enviroment:

+'''bh
 which virtualenv
 virtaulenv --help

-virtualenv ~/.venv (to kinda hide the venv into a invisible foldar)

-source ~/.venv/bin/activate (to activitae the venv)
+virtualenv ~/.venv # to hide the venv into a invisible foldar source ~/.venv/bin/activate # to activitae the venv
+'''

 To configure the bash to have a venv for everynew tab: vim ~/.bashrc